Student Handbook Directory

 Counselors, parents, and teachers work together to support children.
 School Counselors work with parents to exchange and gather information, provide recommendations, and to discuss parenting concerns.
 School Counselors work with teachers, administrators, and other staff to provide information, materials and referral assistance, to address student needs, and to promote a positive learning environment.

-School Counselor assignments can be found under Schools -> Guidance.
+School Counselor assignments can be found under Schools -> Counseling.

 The School Board recognizes that each student's mode of dress and grooming is based on personal style and individual preference.
 The purpose of a dress code is to promote an orderly learning environment while preparing all students for later success in the world of work.
 They shall observe modes of dress and standards of personal grooming which are in conformity with the studious atmosphere and good personal hygiene necessary in school and work.